 Muscle loss becomes common with age and can decrease your quality of life.
 Make sure your diet has enough calories and proteins.

 Nevertheless, exercising is the most effective way of preventing muscle loss with age.
 Walking can also slow your muscle loss.
-The most important thing is getting active- it will keep your muscle mass up as you age.
+The most important thing is staying active to keep your muscle mass up as you age.